-1. "T" Visa: The "T" visa is a non-immigrant visa that protects individuals who the Attorney General determines are victims of a severe form of trafficking.
-This visa applies to federal investigations and prosecutions, and it is limited to 5,000 people during a fiscal year.

-- 2. "U" Visa: The "U" visa is a non-immigrant visa that can be sought by victims of certain crimes who are currently assisting or who previously assisted law enforcement in the investigation or prosecution of a crime, or who are likely to be helpful in the investigation or prosecution of criminal activity.
-It permits the individual to remain in the United States for up to four years. - Qualifying crimes include abduction, abusive sexual contact, blackmail, domestic violence, extortion, false imprisonment, felonious assault, female genital mutilation, being held hostage, incest, involuntary servitude, kidnapping, manslaughter, murder, obstruction of justice, peonage, perjury, prostitution, rape, sexual assault, sexual exploitation, slave trade, torture, trafficking, witness tampering, unlawful criminal restraint, and other related crimes including any substantially similar elements. - "U" visa eligibility requires the law enforcement certification USCIS Form I-918, Supplement B, U Nonimmigrant Status Certification form.
-This form serves as primary evidence that the person was a victim of trafficking and complied with reasonable requests from law enforcement. - □ This particular visa applies to federal, state, and local investigations and prosecutions. - 3.
+- 1. "T" Visa: The "T" visa is a non-immigrant visa which protects individuals who the Attorney General determines is a victim of a severe form of trafficking.
+This visa applies to federal investigations and prosecutions, and it is limited to 5,000 people during a fiscal year. - 2.
+"U" Visa: The "U" visa is a non-immigrant visa that can be sought by victims of certain crimes who are currently assisted or who previously assisted law enforcement in the investigation or prosecution of a crime, or who are likely to be helpful in the investigation or prosecution of criminal activity.
+It permits the individual to remain in the United States for up to four years. - □ Qualifying crimes include abduction, abusive sexual contact, blackmail, domestic violence, extortion, false imprisonment, felonious assault, female genital mutilation, being held hostage, incest, involuntary servitude, kidnapping, manslaughter, murder, obstruction of justice, peonage, perjury, prostitution, rape, sexual assault, sexual exploitation, slave trade, torture, trafficking, witness tampering, unlawful criminal restraint, and other related crimes including any substantially similar elements. - "U" visa eligibility requires the law enforcement certification USCIS Form I-918, Supplement B, U Nonimmigrant Status Certification form.
+This form serves as primary evidence that the person was a victim of trafficking and complied with reasonable requests from law enforcement. - ☐ This particular visa applies to federal, state, and local investigations and prosecutions. - 3.
 "Continued presence" status: A victim of human trafficking who is a potential witness against a trafficker may be eligible for this temporary immigration status.
 Federal officials must submit these types of applications.
 The status lasts for one year, but it is renewable.
 This status does not require cooperation by the victim, charges being filed against the trafficker, or acceptance of a trafficking case for prosecution.
-This status can be authorized solely based on a credible, uncorroborated victim statement.
+This status can be authorized solely based on a credible uncorroborated victim statement.

 III.
-Social Services Agency Response to Adult Victims of Sex Trafficking
+Social Services Agency Response

 Social services agencies in the community work to deliver public services to individuals and families and can vary widely in the scope of their work, as well as the population that they serve.
-Social service agencies are well-positioned to identify sex trafficking victims and those who are at a high risk to become trafficked.
-Staff at social service agencies must be aware of the indicators of trafficking.
-The STRT will provide social service agencies with The Red Flags for Human Sex Trafficking Card, which was developed to help identify victims of sex trafficking (See Appendix A, The Red Flags for Human Sex Trafficking Card).
+Social service agencies are well-positioned to identify sex trafficking victims and those who are at a high-risk to become trafficked.
+Staff at social service agencies must be aware of the indicators of sex trafficking and commercial sexual exploitation (CSE).

-a.
-A Suspicion of Trafficking
+A. Suspicion of Trafficking